andychu/webpipe/README.md

 -----------

-There are multiple components to `webpipe`, each with different portability constraints.
+There are multiple components to `webpipe`, each with different portability goals.

-It's somewhat confusing because the webpipe client often runs on servers, and the webpipe server may run on your client (i.e. "localhost").
+It's somewhat confusing because the webpipe client often runs on server machines, and the webpipe server may run on your client machine (i.e.
+"localhost").

+"Server" machines are some kind of Linux, or perhaps BSD.
+Client machines include those, but also add Mac.

 From roughly least to most portable: